stat545ubc-2021/mini-data-analysis-EL/milestone 3/mda-milestone-3.md

 **Task Number**: 1

 In the `msk` dataframe, the variable `Cancer Type` is of the character class.
-Hence, the order of the categories are by default ordered alphabetically when plotted.
-By reordering this variable as a factor, they can be plotted on the x-axis in ascending order of the median overall survival for each cancer type.
+Hence, the categories are by default ordered alphabetically when plotted.
+By reordering this variable as a factor, the levels can be instead sorted in ascending order of the median overall survival for each cancer type.
 This helps readers rapidly determine the most deadly type in the context being described by the plot.

     # We created a new factor variable for cancer type that is reordered from lowest to highest median overall survival